ben-z/dot-conf/README.md

 Integration tests exercise the command-line interface in addition to unit tests.
 They are run along with the regular test suite.

-Container-based integration tests rely on [testcontainers](https://github.com/testcontainers/testcontainers-python) and require Docker.
-If Docker is unavailable these tests will fail with an error so make sure the Docker daemon is running.
+Container-based integration tests rely on [testcontainers](https://github.com/testcontainers/testcontainers-python).
+They are skipped if Docker isn't available.